ankaAR/bestiario5e/_creatures/star-spawn-grue.md

 ### Acciones

-***Confounding Bite*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies, un objetivo.
+***Confounding Bite*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 6 (2d4 + 1) puntos de daño perforante, and the target must succeed on a DC 10 Wisdom saving throw or attack rolls against it have advantage until the start of the grue's next turn.